carrotsearch/gradle-build-infra/README.md

 * ```tests.verbose```: Echo all stdout/stderr from tests to gradle console.
 * ```tests.cwd.dir```: Current working directory for test JVMs.
 Default: ```test-cwd```
 * ```tests.tmp.dir```: Temporary directory for test JVMs.
 Default: ```test-tmp```

+The following properties can be used to configure the randomizedtesting unit test randomization framework.

+* ```tests.seed```: Root seed for the randomizedtesting framework.
+Default: randomly computed.

+Plugin: ```buildinfra.conventions.reproducible-builds```
+--

+Sets up sane defaults for all archive tasks.
+These include predictable file order, no timestamps and constant (unix) file permissions.